alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 [Syntax error in CQL query] message="line 1:253 no viable alternative at input ';' (...< '2000-01-01' and l_commitdate < [l_receiptdate] ;)”>\
 ````

-Cassandra doesn't support to have a condition of a column compared to another column within the same table.
-So I had to use a normal static value (and l_commitdate < '2000-01-01') which not what the original query want.
+Cassandra doesn't support having a condition of a column compared to another column within the same table.
+So I had to use a normal static value (and l_commitdate < '2000-01-01') which not what the original query require.

 Finally, similar to the first query Q1 you can't order by the same column that you are grouping by.
 So I couldn't order the results by the o_orderpriority as in the original query since this column is the partition key and can't be used as a culturing column.